centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/remote-server.md

 On a remote poller, you can uninstall **Centreon MAP** module the same way as on the Centreon server central.
 All Centreon Broker configuration for the Centreon remote server linked to the Centreon
 MAP module have to be manually removed.
-Look at the [Centreon Broker configuration](#centreon-broker-configuration) section above to know what output you need to delete for your Centreon Remote Server(s).
+Look at the [Centreon Broker configuration](#centreon-broker-configuration) section above to know what output you need to delete for your Centreon remote server(s).